FII: Object Oriented Programming (OOP) Course

 - First lab evaluation (week 8) -->

-point for each laboratory and no more than10
+1point for each laboratory and no more than10points in total (10%)

 The contents of the tests will be oriented towards verifying the level of understanding of the concepts, results, and way of thinking presented at the course and at the laboratories.
 Therefore, the answers must be based on these elements, the alternative solutions being considered only if they are correlated/compared with those taught in the course/laboratories or if they are part of the recommended additional bibliography, in which case it must be mentioned.
 The role of the tests is to verify the level of mastery, understanding, and use of the concepts taught in the course.
 The definitions and notations taught in the course will be used in the formulation of the solutions.